In 2011 I attended a workshop on “Posture and Movement Analysis” in NYC.1

 Solution – First, practice proper head posture by sliding your head backward while keeping your line of sight ahead.
 Be sure not to tilt your head upwards as you slide your head back.
 Second, get a massage, or use a massage ball against your upper back, which can be very helpful to help relieve tension around your neck.

 - The information in this article draws from pages 139 to 146 in the ACE Personal Trainer Manual – Ace Personal Trainer Manual, The Ultimate Resource for Fitness Professionals Healthy Learning; 2010.
+This information is still very current.
 The posture information in the ACE Manual is based on and references The Biomechanics Method, which was created by Justin Price. ↩